glebashnik/udacity-deep-reinforcement-learning-navigation/README.md

 2. Place the file in root of the folder and unzip the file.

-3. Run Navigation.ipynb to test the environment.
+3. Run all the cells in Navigation.ipynb to test the environment.

 ### Instructions

-- Navigation_DQN.ipynb implements deep Q-network (DQN) with experience replay and fixed Q-targets
-- Navigation_Priority_DQN implements DQN with prioritize experience replay and fixed Q-targets
-- Navigation_Pixel_DQN.ipynb implements DQN for the project (see next section), where state is an 84 x 84 RGB image
+Run all the cells in Navigation_DQN.ipynb notebook to train the agent.

-In addition, code shared by the notebooks is located in python files:
+Description of the implementation is provided in report.md.

-- qnet.py implements a dense neural network used as q-network by the agents in the notebooks
-- utils.py implements utility functions used by the notebooks

-To train agents, run all the cells in one of the notebooks.
-Description of the implementation, results and analysis can be found in report.pdf.
+For technical details see the code in the notebook